LaurenceHo/vue2-element-trip-planner/README.md

-# (WIP) Trip planner frontend web application using Vue2, element-ui and Webpack4.
+# [DEPRECATED] Trip planner frontend web application using Vue2 and element-ui.

 ## Introduction
 This project's purpose is for trip planning and management, which is also my personal interest.